-Second, nurture relationships with existing franchisees and eventually they will help you gain insight as to the franchise performance and how the numbers work.
-And heed this word of caution.
-If you choose to investigate through existing franchisees, go beyond the names of owners provided by your salesman.
+Nurture relationships with existing franchisees and eventually, if so inclined, can help you gain insight as to performance.
+Heed this word of caution.
+If you choose to investigate through existing franchisees, go beyond the names of owners provided by a salesman.
 Of course they’re going to send you to successful units.
-Visit as many units as you can manage.

 Again, and above all, do your own homework and get help with those things you don’t understand.
 The Focus Program for Emerging Entrepreneurs provides an outstanding module on franchising and due diligence.
 But at the end of day, if you’re serious about making a purchase, get expert help when Buying a Franchise.
 Obviously there are no guarantees in franchising, but there ways to increase the odds of success.